zkactivity-dev/v8.dev/src/blog/understanding-ecmascript-part-3.md

 ```

+Even though the interpretation of `/` and <code>}`</code> depends on their "context" &mdash; their position in the syntactic structure of the code &mdash; the grammars we'll describe next are still context-free.

 The lexical grammar uses several goal symbols to distinguish between the contexts where some input elements are permitted and some are not.
 For example, the goal symbol `InputElementDiv` is used in contexts where `/` is a division and `/=` is a division-assignment.
 The `InputElementDiv` productions list the possible tokens which can be produced in this context:

 > [`InputElementDiv ::`](https://tc39.es/ecma262/#prod-InputElementDiv)